convexoptimist/Environment-Semantic-Aided-Communication/README.md

 **Download Dataset and Code**

-Download Scenario 5 and Scenario 7 of Deepsense6G dataset.
+1. Download Scenario 5 and Scenario 7 of Deepsense6G dataset.
-Download (or clone) the repository into a directory.
+2. Download (or clone) the repository into a directory.
-Extract the dataset into the repository directory
+3. Extract the dataset into the repository directory

 **Generate Development Dataset**

-Run 'MobilNet_mask_generation.ipynb', 'MobileNet_bbox_generation.ipynb' and 'Yolov7_bbox_and_masks_generating_code.ipynb' separately for scenario 5 and scenario 7 of the Deepsense 6G dataset to generate the bounding boxes and masks from MobileNet v2 and Yolov7.
+1. To generate the bounding boxes and masks from MobileNet, run 'MobilNet_mask_generation.ipynb' and 'MobileNet_bbox_generation.ipynb'
+2. To generate the bounding boxes and masks from Yolov7, run'Yolov7_bbox_and_masks_generating_code.ipynb'.

-**ML Models Training**
+**ML Models Training and Evaluation**
+1. For training:

-To train the ML models (except the ML model for predicting beam index using masks from YOLOv7), run main_beam.py or main_pos_beam.py files for both Scenario 5 and Scenario 7 in the semantic_mask_bbox_code folder.
+   a. run main_beam.py or main_pos_beam.py files for both Scenario 5 and Scenario 7 in the semantic_mask_bbox_code folder.
+   b. run 'Yolov7_Masks_to_beam_prediction.ipynb' in the YOLOv7 masks_to_beam_pred folder
+3. For reproducing the results/testing,
-To reproduce the results, run the eval_main_beam.py or eval_main_pos_beam.py codes in the semantic_mask_bbox_code folder.
+   a. run the eval_main_beam.py or eval_main_pos_beam.py codes in the semantic_mask_bbox_code folder.

-**Training the Ml Model for predicting beam index from the masks of mobile units given by Yolov7** For training this ML model, run separately for both scenario 5 and scenario 7 'Yolov7_Masks_to_beam_prediction.ipynb' in the YOLOv7 masks_to_beam_pred folder .
-To reproduce the results, run 'Eval_Yolov7_Masks_to_beam_prediction.ipynb' in the same folder.
+   b. run 'Eval_Yolov7_Masks_to_beam_prediction.ipynb' in the YOLOv7 masks_to_beam_pred folder

 # License and Referencing
 This code package is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 If you in any way use this code for research that results in publications, please cite our original article: